-Common areas, hallways, or corridors of residential buildings should not be decorated without the approval and participation of the hall staff (Resident Assistants, Graduate Residence Coordinators, and/or Assistant Director of Student Life for the residential area).
-If wanting to decorate a balcony in McAuley, students are to consult in advance for approval with a Graduate Residence Coordinator or Assistant Director of Student Life for the Eastside area.
+Common areas, hallways, or corridors of residential buildings should not be decorated without the approval and participation of the hall staff (Resident Assistants, Graduate Residence Coordinators, and/or Area Coordinator of Residence Life & Housing for the residential area).
+If wanting to decorate a balcony in McAuley, students are to consult in advance for approval with the Area Coordinator of Residence Life & Housing for the Eastside area.